When Good and Reproducible Results are a Giant with Feet of Clay: The Importance of Software Quality in NLP

 \subsection{Impact of Building on Incorrect Code}

-We now showcase how incorrect code can lead to misleading conclusions when experimenting with the introduction of a new technique.
-We choose to evaluate the CTC compression \citep{liu2020bridging,gaido-etal-2021-ctc}.
-As this technique reduces the length of the sequences and, hence, the amount of padding, we speculate that it limits the negative effects of the bugs identified in \S\ref{subsec:analysis}.
-CTC compression has been proposed to reduce the difference in terms of sequence length between corresponding audio and text representations.
-Different from fixed reduction methods like max pooling or strided convolutions that apply a predetermined reduction to each sequence, it leverages the predictions of the CTC loss \citep{Graves2006ConnectionistTC}, which produces a probability distribution over the possible target labels augmented with a \texttt{<blank>} symbol.
-These probability distributions are used to assign a label (the most likely one) to each vector of the sequence and collapse contiguous vectors corresponding to the same label by averaging them.
-By dynamically determining which vectors of the audio sequence should be merged, it tries to avoid the mismatch in terms of sequence length with the sub-word sequences of the corresponding transcripts.
-Introduced in the context of Transformer-based models, CTC compression considerably speeds up both the training and inference phases and limits the VRAM requirements.
-When used with transcripts as the target of the CTC loss, as we do here, it only yields minimal (not statistically significant) gains in terms of translation quality \cite{gaido-etal-2021-ctc}.
+We now showcase how incorrect code can lead to misleading conclusions when experimenting with \mg{a} new technique.
+We choose to evaluate the CTC compression \citep{liu2020bridging,gaido-etal-2021-ctc} \mg{because we speculate that it limits the negative effects of the bugs identified in \S\ref{subsec:analysis}, as it reduces the sequence lengths and, in turn, the amount of padding.} Introduced in the context of Transformer-based models, CTC compression \mg{reduces training and inference times, as well as VRAM requirements, while yielding} minimal (not statistically significant) gains in terms of translation quality \cite{gaido-etal-2021-ctc}. \mg{A detailed description of the CTC compression is provided in Appendix \ref{app:ctc_compr}.}

-\paragraph{ASR} Table \ref{tab:ASR} shows the effects on ASR performance of introducing CTC compression \mg{(CTC Compr.)} into the codebase with all bugs~(\bugall{}) and without them~(\smallcorrect).
-We can notice that CTC compression causes a small and not statistically significant performance degradation (+0.12 WER) when the correct implementation (\smallcorrect{}) is used (in accordance with the findings of \citealt{gaido-etal-2021-ctc} on the Transformer architecture).
+\paragraph{ASR} Table \ref{tab:ASR} shows the effects on ASR performance of introducing CTC compression (CTC Compr.) into the codebase with all bugs~(\bugall{}) and without them~(\smallcorrect). \mg{CTC} compression causes a small and not statistically significant performance degradation (+0.12 WER) when the correct implementation (\smallcorrect{}) is used (in accordance with the findings \mg{on} the Transformer architecture).